Skip to main content

 Flattening a PDF converts interactive elements like form fields, annotations, and comments into static content that's part of the page.
 This makes the document non-editable while preserving its visual appearance.

-Common reasons include: preparing forms for archiving, preventing further edits, ensuring consistent appearance across devices, fixing compatibility issues, and reducing file complexity before printing or sharing.
+Common reasons include: preparing forms for archiving, preventing further edits, keeping a consistent look across different PDF viewers, fixing compatibility issues, and reducing file complexity before printing or sharing.

 No, flattening is permanent.
 The form fields and annotations are converted to static page content and cannot be restored.
 Always keep a backup of the original editable document.